Rules of the Game Tūkstantis

 Player C in this case has the highest value card – the ace (11 points).
 He plays it on the table, wins the trick, and starts a new round.

-Moreover, the action with pairs (tricking with the queen in hand also having the king) is important when you want to maintain a certain suit and rank for further play, for example, you play the queen and the next card will be black clubs – in this way you determine the trump of the trick.
+Moreover, the action with pairs (trick with the queen in hand also having the king) is important when you want to maintain a certain color and type of further play, for example, you play the queen and the next card will be black clubs – in this way you determine the trump of the trick.

 The next move must be made with the king of clubs and other club trumps.